Searching for keyhole alternatives? Discover effective options that meet your needs for improved performance reporting.

 Keyhole doesn’t offer industry benchmarks or aggregated views across sectors–its analytics are limited to individual profiles and campaign snapshots.
 While you can compare competitors by entering brand usernames and selecting platforms, the scope is narrow and account-specific.

-There’s also no way to dynamically group brand assets under a unified umbrella (for example, analyzing all of a brand’s Instagram, Twitter, and TikTok accounts together).
-This is a growing necessity for marketers managing multi-platform strategies or overseeing global brand portfolios.
-After all, audiences don’t engage with brands in silos anymore.
+There’s also no way to dynamically group brand assets under a unified umbrella (for example, analyzing all of a brand’s Instagram, Facebook, and TikTok accounts together).
+This is essential for teams managing multiple markets or large brand portfolios.

-Without cross-platform grouping or performance averages across industries, you're left with disconnected data points instead of actionable trends.
-And that means missing out on opportunities to spot patterns, optimize resources, or align messaging across channels.
+Without cross-platform grouping or performance averages across industries, you’re left with disconnected data points instead of actionable trends, making it harder to spot gaps, support strategy conversations, or maintain credibility when reporting upwards.

 If your social media analytics tool can’t deliver this level of strategic insight, it may be time to explore a more advanced solution.

 Keyhole supports both manual tagging and basic auto-tagging using keyword-based rules.
-This can help organize content by campaign or theme, but that’s really it.
+This can help organize content by campaign or theme, but it remains relatively limited for teams managing a high volume of posts across platforms.

 You can’t define advanced logic, tag based on engagement patterns, or build tag categories that span across platforms.
 Tags also can’t be applied in real time to new posts.